 "Hearing the screams of the widows that are without husbands now is a sound you never want to hear," Bolton said.
 "This is a must-solve crime."
 Watch Bolton describe the killings »

-Various agencies have offered their support.
-A reward totaling $60,000 was offered for information leading to an arrest and conviction, Parish said.
+A reward of more than $65,000 was offered for information leading to the arrest and conviction of the murder suspects, police said.
 E-mail to a friend